adkap2/Vehicle-Lane-Detection/README.md

 The model seemed to struggle to predict lane markings when the road became particularly dark or shadowy.
 The model tends to break down when given dark and shadowy images, since the training dataset contains little to none of them.
 Since the unseen dataset is does not have associated labels generated with each image for ground truth, there would be no way to numerically evaluate the predictions without creating my own image label generator.

 ## Moving Forward
+- I would like to generate predicted images on my own person driving data
+- I plan to implement a transfer learning model using VGG16.
+This will handle the entirety of the encoding aspect of the Network
+- Build a flask app which takes in a given lane image and generates overlayed lane markings for that image
+- I want to combine the lane detection code with vehicle detection code using YOLO-V5
+- Build app that generates road predictions in real time while driving with a camera recording
+- Calcuate the radius of curvature for a lane in a given image

 ## Technologies Used
 * [Matplotlib](https://matplotlib.org)